geerma/azure-cafe-app/README.md

 ## Technologies

-- **Frontend: (*to-be-implemented*)**  React.js, JavaScript, and Tailwind CSS.
+- **Frontend:**  Next.js, TypeScript, and Tailwind CSS.

-- **Backend:** Java and Spring Boot was used to build a robust and scalable RESTful APIs.
+- **Backend:** Java and Spring Boot were used to build a robust and scalable RESTful APIs.
 Within the server, I used JWTs, Spring Security, and BCrypt to implement a secure application.
+Used Swagger UI to create a visual and interactive REST API documentation to allow for end-user viewing.

-- **Database:** The application utilizes Microsoft Azure SQL Database to store information relating the the user, product, and orders.
+- **Database:** The application utilizes Microsoft Azure SQL Database to store information relating the the user, product, orders, and reservations.

+- **Cloud Services:** Utilized Azure Blob Storage and Azure Front Door CDN to optimize the delivery of low-latency content at scale

 ## Live Demo

-Frontend (*to-be-implemented*)
+Frontend (*work-in-progress*): azure-cafe-app.vercel.app/

 Backend API Server (Swagger UI): https://azure-cafe-app-production.up.railway.app/swagger-ui/
 - If it asks for credentials when visiting the site, use: `newcustomer1` and `newpassword1`